gulam101/Cooking-School-Project/README.md

 For the core element of the website I went with the cooking theme in the end because I already had some research to begin with.
 I do admit I had no idea how I was going to lay it out since I didn’t want to spend too much time on the website.
 For inspiration I did look at a few website layouts that shared a similar theme to my design.

+I went with plain CSS and jQuery because I didn't need to use antyhing else to complete the website.
+Everything worked fine and I used manual-tetsing to make sure that featueres worked fine.

 ### Prerequisites:
 - Any Modern Browser (Preferably Chrome or Firefox)
 - Any IDE to view code (Preferably Atom or Brackets)